-(B) Processing of Complaints

-OIG Hiring Oversight receives complaints regarding the hiring process, including allegations of unlawful political discrimination and retaliation and other improper influence in connection with any aspect of City employment.
-Complaints received by the OIG Hiring Oversight Section may be resolved in several ways depending upon the nature of the complaint.
+(B) Processing of Complaints OIG Hiring Oversight receives complaints regarding the hiring process, including allegations of unlawful political discrimination and retaliation and other improper influence in connection with any aspect of City employment.
+File #: F2014-11, Version: 1 Complaints received by the OIG Hiring Oversight Section may be resolved in several ways depending upon the nature of the complaint.
 If there is an allegation of misconduct, the complaint may be referred to the Investigations Section of OIG.
-If there is an allegation of a breach of policy or procedure, the OIG Hiring Oversight Section may resolve the matter by making corrective recommendations to the appropriate department or referring the matter to the Investigations Section of OIG.
+If there is an allegation of a breach of policy or procedure, the OIG Hiring Oversight Section may conduct an inquiry into the matter to determine if such a breach occurred.
+If a breach of policy or procedure is found, the OIG Hiring Oversight Section may resolve the matter by making corrective recommendations to the appropriate department or referring the matter to the Investigations Section of OIG.
 If no breach of policy or procedure is found, the OIG Hiring Oversight Section may refer the matter to DHR and/or the appropriate department for resolution or close the complaint.
 The OIG Hiring Oversight Section received 23 complaints in the past quarter.
 Of those complaints, 2 were referred from the Shakman Monitor's Office.
 The chart below summarizes the disposition of these 23 complaints as well complaints from the previous quarter, which were not closed when OIG issued its last report.

-Table #8 - Disposition of Hiring Oversight Complaints Received in 4th Quarter

-Status Number of Complaints

-Complaints Pending as of the end of the 3 rd Quarter 13

-of2013

-Complaints Received in the 4 ,h Quarter of 2013 23

-Total closed in the 4 th Quarter 16

-Closed by Referral to OIG Investigations 0

-Closed by Referral to DHR 0

-Closed with Recommendations to the Hiring Department 0 and/or DHR Pending with OIG Hiring Oversight as of 12/31/2013 35
+Table #8 - Disposition of Hiring Oversight Complaints Received in Fourth Quarter Status Number of Complaints Complaints Pending as of the end of the 3 rd Quarter of2013 13 Complaints Received in the 4 ^{lh} Quarter of 2013 23 Total closed in the 4 ^{lh} Quarter 16 Closed by Referral to OIG Investigations 0 Closed by Referral to DHR 0 Closed with Recommendations to the Hiring Department and/or DHR nt 0 Pending with OIG Hiring Oversight as of 12/31/2013 35 Page 3 I of 3 I